MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/index.md

 ---
-title: "User Notifications Framework"
+title: "User Notifications Framework in Xamarin.iOS"
-description: "This article covers all of the ways that Users Notification have been enhanced by iOS 10 and how to use them in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 223FCE25-A3E6-4255-BCFC-0E3136F4E987 ms.technology: xamarin-ios
+description: "Links to documents that describe the User Notifications framework and how to use it to send and receive local and remote notifications in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 223FCE25-A3E6-4255-BCFC-0E3136F4E987 ms.technology: xamarin-ios